WE ARE NOT A STORE.

 Friendly and helpful people who obviously take their business seriously and provide quality products and service.

-It's Working EXACTLY as Designed.
+It's Working EXACTLY as Designed by those who OWN it.

 The food system is more than farms.